 Zebra engages directly with its tier one suppliers to assess their CSR performance and ensure mitigation and eventual elimination of any potential risks.

-As a member of Electronic Industry Citizenship Coalition (EICC), we fully support the vision and goals of the EICC and the application of its standards in maintaining and improving social, economic and environmental performance in operations of Zebra and its suppliers.
-We are committed to conform to the principles of EICC Code of Conduct in our own operations, and expect our suppliers to implement the principles of the EICC Code in their operations as well as to promote such implementation within their supply chains.
+As a member of Responsible Business Alliance (RBA), formerly known as Electronic Industry Citizenship Coalition (EICC), we fully support the vision and goals of the RBA and the application of its standards in maintaining and improving social, economic and environmental performance in operations of Zebra and its suppliers.
+We are committed to conform to the principles of RBA Code of Conduct in our own operations, and expect our suppliers to implement the principles of the RBA Code in their operations as well as to promote such implementation within their supply chains.

 Zebra Technologies Corporation (Zebra) diligently works with its suppliers across the globe to identify the use of tantalum, tin, tungsten and gold (3TG) in the manufacture of the components that Zebra uses in its products.
 Our products contain 3TG metals, and these metals are required for the products’ functionality.